The Colket Center for Academic Excellence

 - Fosters intellectual community through collaborative learning, peer teaching, research, and scholarly inquiry

-The Colket Center for Academic Excellence includes the Quantitative Reasoning Center (QRC), the Writing Center, the ESL Specialist, the Thesis Writing Specialist, the Director of the FYE Program, the FYE Peer Mentor Program, and the Sophomore Jump Program.
+The Colket Center for Academic Excellence includes the Quantitative Reasoning Center (QRC), the Writing Center, the CLD Specialist, the Thesis Writing Specialist, and the Sophomore Jump Program.

 The Center is staffed by ten professionals and two administrative support staff who promote the culture of learning and teaching and the mission of the college by:

 - Consulting one-on-one with students and faculty on issues related to learning and teaching